Guide

 $7

-Complete original auction record — grade, mileage, damage, photos.
-Delivered in under 60 seconds.
+Complete original auction record from Japan's database.
+Grade, mileage, damage, photos.
+Under 60 seconds.

-Even for a $2,000 car, $7 is 0.35% of the purchase price.
+For a $3,000 car, $7 is 0.23% of the purchase price.
 For a $10,000 import it is 0.07%.
-There is no other protection in any purchase process — legal, mechanical, financial — that offers this ratio of cost to protection.
+There is no other protection in any purchase process — legal, mechanical, financial — that offers this ratio of cost to risk coverage.

-The only scenario where verification is not worth it: If you are scrapping the car for parts and do not care about the condition history.
-For any vehicle you plan to drive, resell, finance or insure — verify it.
+The only scenario where verification is not worth it: If you are buying the car for scrap or parts and condition history is irrelevant.
+For any vehicle you plan to drive, register, resell or insure — verify it.

-Some dealers and importers offer to show you "their" auction sheet verification, or provide a printed sheet as part of the sale.
-This is not independent verification and should not be treated as such.
+Some dealers and importers offer to show you "their" auction sheet verification, or provide a PDF sheet as part of the sale.
+This is not independent verification.

-There are three ways a dealer-provided sheet can deceive you, even if the dealer does not intend fraud:
+There are three ways a dealer-provided sheet can deceive you, even when the dealer does not intend fraud:

-None of these problems can occur with JP Sheet because the record is retrieved directly from the Japanese auction database using the chassis number — bypassing the seller entirely.
-The seller never touches the data you receive.
+None of these problems can occur with JP Sheet because the record is retrieved directly from the Japanese auction database using your chassis number input — the seller never handles the data you receive.

-The rule: Always retrieve the auction sheet yourself, with your own account, directly from the source.
-Never accept a sheet provided by the seller as your verification — regardless of how convincing it looks.
+The rule: Always retrieve the auction sheet yourself — with your own search, directly from the source database.
+Never accept a sheet provided by the seller as your verification.
+The entire point is to bypass the seller entirely.

-The $7 report delivers the complete auction sheet including the inspector notes section — but those notes are written in Japanese.
-For most Grade 4.5 or 5 cars with only minor cosmetic marks and no flags, the notes section is brief and the grade plus damage diagram tell you everything you need.
+The $7 report delivers the full auction sheet including the inspector notes section — but those notes are written in Japanese.
+For most Grade 4.5 or Grade 5 vehicles with minor cosmetic marks and no warning flags, the notes are brief and the grade plus damage diagram tell you everything you need.

-Adding translation takes the total cost to $10 — still less than 0.1% of most import vehicle purchase prices.
+Adding Translation brings the total to $10.
+Still less than 0.1% of most import purchase prices.

 Free auction sheet verification ranges from genuinely useless to actively dangerous.
-At best it confirms a chassis number exists.
-At worst it provides false confidence based on fabricated or incomplete data — which is worse than knowing nothing at all.
+At best it confirms a chassis number exists in some secondary database.
+At worst it provides false confidence based on fabricated or incomplete data — which is a worse outcome than knowing nothing, because it leads buyers to commit to purchases with false confidence.

-Paid verification at $7 provides the complete original auction record directly from the Japanese auction database.
-The cost is lower than a meal at a restaurant.
-The protection is against fraud that could cost thousands.
+Paid verification at $7 provides the complete original auction record directly from the Japanese auction database that created it.
+The cost is lower than a restaurant meal.
+The protection is against fraud that commonly costs thousands.

 This is not a close decision.
-For every Japanese import vehicle purchase — regardless of price, grade, or seller reputation — verify the auction sheet properly before you commit.
+For every Japanese import vehicle purchase — regardless of price, grade, or seller reputation — verify the auction sheet properly before committing.

 Verify Any Auction Sheet — $7, Under 60 Seconds